kvasdopil/ui-gen/README.md

 # UI Generator

-An AI-powered UI mockup generator that creates beautiful, non-interactive HTML interfaces using Vercel AI Gateway with xAI Grok and Tailwind CSS.
+An AI-powered UI mockup generator that creates beautiful, non-interactive HTML interfaces using Vercel AI Gateway with Google Gemini and Tailwind CSS.
 Users can describe their desired UI in natural language, and the application generates a mobile-optimized (390px × 844px) HTML mockup rendered in an iframe.

 ## Features